ewdlop/NLPNote/The mouse that was hit by the cat ran away.md

+# The mouse that was hit by the cat ran away

 Type of Sentence
 The sentence "The mouse that was hit by the cat ran away" is a complex sentence because it contains an independent clause ("The mouse ran away") and a dependent (or subordinate) clause ("that was hit by the cat").